 Another good tool that you can use to monetize your blog is by including affiliate links in your content.
 The ability to build links from your own private blog network (PBN) is a great way to earn money regularly, especially if you have a lot of online followers.

 For example, if you are a blog that specializes in engagement and wedding rings, you may want to partner with websites that are in a similar vein to you, such as budget-friendly weddings and engagement/wedding ring review sites.
 If your blog involves selling apparel for women, you can partner with websites that sell dresses for kids or tops for women.
-Working with businesses who are in the same niche as your blog will make it very easy for you to attain positive results and profits since you both have similar target audiences.
+Working with businesses that are in the same niche as your blog will make it very easy for you to attain positive results and profits since you both have similar target audiences.

 Build Your Credibility